Santa Ana Personal Injury Attorneys

 One of the most common causes of personal injuries is car accidents.
 If you have been injured in a crash caused by someone or something else, you could be entitled to damages.
 While not all car accidents are reported to the police and recorded in official statistics, calling the police to create a report can be helpful as evidence later in your claim for damages.

-According to the California Office of Traffic Safety, in 2022 alone, there were 1,679 accidents that led to injuries or fatalities, of which 126 were alcohol related.
+Statistics from the National Highway Traffic Safety Administration show that an average of approximately 4,000 people are killed every year in California traffic accidents.
+In Santa Ana alone, the California Office of Traffic Safety reports that an average of 1775 people have been injured or killed every year since the COVID pandemic.
 If you or a loved one has been injured—or worse—in a car accident that was caused by someone or something else, such as a vehicle malfunction, you could be entitled to compensation for medical costs, lost earnings, and pain and suffering associated with the accident.

 Some of the most common causes of car accidents include: